grantbow/fit/README.md

 ### Example Use

-To get started in the top of an existing git repo simply `mkdir fit`.
-Then `mkdir fit/<issue_name>` and edit `fit/issue_name/Description`.
+To get started in the top of an existing git repo simply `mkdir -p fit/<issue_name>` and edit `fit/<issue_name>/Description` with your editor set in the EDITOR environment variable.

-`fit list` shows your directory or repo's issues.
+`fit list` shows your issues.

 Add and commit the Description file like any other file in your repository.

+`git add fit/<issue_name>/Description && git commit -m "first issue"`

 If an environment variable named FIT is set that value will be used as a directory name used to find the 'fit' or 'issues' directory instead of your present working directory.
 All fit commands use the FIT environment variable if present.

-If a 'fit' directory/folder is not found fit will walk up your filesystem tree until it finds a "fit" subdirectory similar to how git looks for .git or hg looks for .hg.
+If a 'fit' directory/folder is not found and you enable recursion fit will walk up your filesystem tree until it finds a "fit" subdirectory similar to how git looks for .git or hg looks for .hg.
 A warning is provided if no directory is found.